charleybolton/sparta-infrastructure-as-code/ansible/README.md

 - Like before, this demonstrates **idempotence** — the command only applies updates when necessary.
 - Since this was run using the `apt` module`, it’s considered an **idempotent ad hoc command**.

+### **ansible.builtin.apt**
+Manages packages on Debian/Ubuntu systems.
+- `update_cache: yes` runs `apt-get update` to refresh the package list
+- `upgrade: dist` upgrades all packages to the latest version
+- `name: <package>` with `state: present` installs a package if not already installed
+Example use: installing MongoDB, Nginx, and Node.js.

+### **ansible.builtin.apt_key**
+Adds a GPG key so the system trusts packages from a third-party repository.
+Example use: adds MongoDB’s signing key before installation.

+### **ansible.builtin.apt_repository**
+Adds a new software source (repository) so packages can be installed from it.
+Example use: adds the official MongoDB repository for Ubuntu.

+### **ansible.builtin.lineinfile**
+Edits a specific line in a text file, replacing it if it matches a given pattern.
+Example use: changes `bindIp` in `/etc/mongod.conf` to allow MongoDB to listen on all IPs (`0.0.0.0`).

+### **ansible.builtin.service**
+Starts, stops, restarts, or enables a system service.
+Example use: restarts and enables MongoDB or Nginx to start on boot.

+### **ansible.builtin.get_url**
+Downloads a file from a given URL to a specific location.
+Example use: downloads the NodeSource setup script for Node.js.

+### **ansible.builtin.shell**
+Runs shell commands on the remote server exactly as they would run in a terminal.
+Example use: runs the NodeSource setup script, starts PM2, and executes the MongoDB seed script.

+### **community.general.npm**
+Manages Node.js packages using npm.
+- `global: yes` installs a package globally (e.g. PM2)
+- `path:` installs dependencies in a project folder
+Example use: installs PM2 globally and app dependencies locally.

+### **ansible.builtin.git**
+Clones or updates a Git repository on the target machine.
+Example use: pulls the Sparta test app from GitHub.

+### **ansible.builtin.copy**
+Copies files between the control node and the remote host, or within the same host using `remote_src: true`.
+Example use: backs up the Nginx configuration before editing it.

+### **ansible.builtin.replace**
+Searches for text matching a pattern in a file and replaces it with new content.
+Example use: modifies the Nginx configuration to proxy traffic to the Node.js app on port 3000.

+### **ansible.builtin.command**
+Runs a command without using a shell (safer than `shell`), typically for testing or verification.
+Example use: runs `nginx -t` to validate the Nginx configuration.

+✅ Tip:
+Modules such as `apt`, `git`, and `service` are idempotent, meaning they only make changes when required.
+Modules such as `shell` are not idempotent and will re-run commands each time.

 ### Why specify `state=present` if modules are already idempotent?

 - **Modules are idempotent**, but they still require a definition of *the desired state* in order to determine what actions to take.